fhwang/sample_models/README.markdown

 validates_email_format_of
 -------------------------

-If you use the validates_email_format_of plugin at [http://github.com/alexdunae/validates_email_format_of](http://github.com/alexdunae/validates_email_format_of), SampleModels will ensure that the attribute in question is a valid email address.
+If you use the [validates_email_format_of gem](http://rubygems.org/gems/validates_email_format_of), SampleModels will ensure that the attribute in question is a valid email address.

 validates_presence_of
 ---------------------

-SampleModels already sets values to be non-blank, but this validation comes in handy if you have an `attr_accessor`:
+SampleModels already sets database columns to be non-blank, but this validation comes in handy if you have an `attr_accessor`:

     class UserWithPassword < ActiveRecord::Base
       attr_accessor :password